 Under the supervision of the Compensation and Benefits Committee, UTMD has developed and implemented compensation policies, plans and programs that seek to enhance the long-term profitability, EPS growth and return on stockholders' equity (ROE) of the Company, and thus stockholder value, by aligning closely the financial interests of the Company's senior management and other key employees with those of its stockholders.
-The long term key financial performance objectives are a 15% annually compounded rate of increase in EPS and an average ROE prior to payment of cash dividends greater than 20%.
-As of the end of 2020, the Company has actually achieved a 13.1% annually compounded rate of increase in EPS and an average annual ROE (prior to payment of stockholder dividends) of 27% over the thirty-four years since 1986, UTMD's first year of profitability since becoming a publicly-traded company.
+A long-term key financial objective is a 15% annually compounded rate of increase in EPS and average ROE prior to payment of cash dividends.
+As of the end of 2023, the Company has actually achieved a 13% annually compounded rate of increase in EPS and an average annual ROE (prior to payment of stockholder dividends) of 26% over the thirty-seven years since 1986, UTMD's first year of profitability since becoming a publicly-traded company.